 Frequently Asked Questions

 Our team at Mage is excited to provide reliable high-speed Internet service to rural and remote areas.
 However, deploying a new technology comes with many questions.
-We’ve compiled our most frequently asked questions below.
-If you don’t see an answer to your question, please send us a note at email@example.com
+We have compiled our most frequently asked questions below.
+If you don’t see an answer to your question, please send us a note at firstname.lastname@example.org

 Yes!
 Mage Networks is a Canadian company, with offices in Bragg Creek, Alberta and Calgary, Alberta.